Mintbase/Grants-Program/applications/perun_channels.md

 #### Scope of current proposal

-Due to the time and resource constraints of the grant format, we limit the scope of the current proposal to implementing the on-chain part of the Polkadot backend for payment channels.
+Due to the time and resource constraints of the grant format, we limit the scope of the current proposal to implementing the on-chain part of the Mintbase backend for payment channels.
 This involves implementing a Substrate Pallet with the following:
 - Data structures
   - `Params`: The immutable parameters defining a channel, i.e., the channel participants, the nonce, and the challenge duration.